Quick overview

 Statutory and contractual default interest – how do they differ?

 Default interest is most often applied to unpaid invoices, late loan payments, unpaid rent or payments owed to the state, such as taxes.
 Although the law provides for statutory interest on late payment, in some cases contractual interest on late payment may be agreed in the contract, which is usually higher.
-If the debtor fails to pay even after being reminded, other penalties may follow in addition to interest, including legal enforcement or entry in the debtors’ register.
+If the debtor fails to pay even after a reminder, other sanctions may follow in addition to interest, including legal enforcement or entry in the debtors’ register.

 The basic types of interest are therefore: